pavikarunakaran/blog-dash/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to see the dashboard.

+## Mock API Setup (mockapi.io)

+This app uses mockapi.io for simulating backend APIs.

+To set it up:

+1. Go to https://mockapi.io and sign in with GitHub or Google.

+2. Click "Create New Project" – name it Bloggle or similar.

+3. Create a resource called posts with fields:
+    - title (string)

+    - content (text)

+    - author (string)

+    - createdAt (date)

+    - readingTime (number)

+4. Copy your Base URL from the top (e.g., https://yourproject.mockapi.io/api/v1).

+5. Update your frontend code to use this URL for API requests.

 ## Development

 - Code style is enforced with **Prettier** and **ESLint**